Eschatologue/CM_wiki/docs/class/druid/forged.md

 You have attuned yourself to both nature and the spirits that presides inside machines, granting you the following benefits:

-***Mending.*** You know the [:spell-lv-0: Mending] cantrip.
+**Mending**  You know the [:spell-lv-0: Mending] cantrip.
 While in your Wild Shape form, when a [:spell-lv-0: Mending] cantrip is cast on you, you restore Hit Points equal to 1d6 + the caster's spellcasting ability.
 Your own body becomes the Material component for this purpose.
 You can cast this cantrip at yourself even while in Wild Shape form.

-***Proficiency.*** You gain proficiency with Tinker's Tool or Smith's Tool, and one type of Artisan's Tools of your choice.
+**Proficiency**  You gain proficiency with Tinker's Tool or Smith's Tool, and one type of Artisan's Tools of your choice.
 You can use your Wisdom when you make ability checks using those tools.

 ### Level 3: Skin of Steel